zydezu/mpvconfig/README.md

 ### 2024-04-28

-- Added `descriptionfontsize` to modernX
+- Added `descriptionfontsize` to modernx
-- Changed default font size in modernX
+- Changed default font size in modernx
 - Enable thumbfast on YouTube videos (enabling the `network` option)

 #### Default font changes on windows